yashwant1810/GeminiChatBotNew/README.md

 # Gemini Chat Bot

 This project is a React application configured to run inside a Docker container.
 It uses Vite for development and building, and integrates the Google Generative AI (Gemini) for chat functionality.

-I have also added cool animations to make it look better.
+## Why did i build this

+I built this Gemini Chat Bot integration to dive into the Gemini API, Docker and try out some cool animaation.
+This app has AI chat features with Google Generative AI, making chats super smart and interactive.
+I used Vite, React, and Tailwind CSS to try out some web animations and get the hang of the Gemini API.
+Plus, I learned Docker to make deploying and scaling the app a breeze.
+It was an awesome way to level up my skills and build something really cool.

 ## Prerequisites